DANCEcollaborative/RealModal/readme.md

 result back to the client.

 ### Quick Start
+Following this quick start, you will be able to run the [demo](https://aclanthology.org/2020.sigdial-1.31.pdf) we present on Sigdial 2020.
+In this demo, Realmodal is only required to communicate with PSI.
+So as long as you run PSI at the same time, you can get a quick demonstration, but make sure you also get other modules running correctly for the complete demo experience.
 #### Requirements for both Client and Server
 * python >= 3.7
 * Required packages are listed in ```requirement.txt```.
 You can install all the requirements by running: